 Sec.
-97, The chief of the fire department under the direction of the council, shall have the general superintendence of the fire department and the custody of all engines, hooks and ladders, trucks, hose, horses and other property used and maintained for the purposes of said department.
-He shall see that the same are kept in proper order and that all the rules and regulations and all the provisions of this charter, relative to the fire department and to the prevention and extinguishment of fires, are duly executed.
-He shall superintend the preservation of all property endangered by fire and shall have control, and direction, in case of fire, of all persons, organizations or associations engaged in preserving such property.
-In case of the absence or disability of the chief for any cause, the assistant chief shall exercise all the powers, perform all the duties and be subject to all the responsibilities of chief.
+102. The Chief of the Fire Department under the direction of the Council, shall have the general superintendence of the fire department and the custody of all engines, hooks and ladders, trucks, hose, horses, trucks and automobiles and other property used and maintained for the purposes of said department.
+He shall see that the same are kept in proper order and that all the rules and regulations and all the provisions of this Charter, relative to the fire department and to the prevention and extinguishment of fires, are duly executed.
+He shall superintend the preservation of all property endangered by fire and shall have control, and direction, in case of fire, of all persons, organizations, or associations engaged in preserving such property, in case of the absence or disability of the Chief for any cause, the Assistant Chief shall exercise all the powers, perform all the duties and be subject to all the responsibilities of Chief.